 |Overseas Gross: $7,565,229|

-Whiteout was the first picture Joel Silver put into production through his newly structured Dark Castle Entertainment, which was infused with a $240 million line of credit to fund 15 films that Warner Bros would distribute for a fee and WB would cover P&A costs.
-Dark Castle ended up releasing mostly flops and Warner Bros would end their relationship in 2012.
-The $35 million budgeted Whiteout completed production in 2007 and after numerous delays, the film opened in the US and was dead on arrival with $4,915,104 — placing #7 for the weekend led by new opener Tyler Perry’s I Can Do Bad All By Myself and the animated 9.
-Whiteout also opened against the cheap slasher dud Sorority Row, which was also competing for similar auds and Row slightly beat out this Kate Beckinsale vehicle.
-Audiences gave Whiteout a toxic C- cinemascore and it declined 56.6% in its second weekend to $2,131,043 and closed out its run with only $10,275,638.
-After theaters receive their percentage of the gross, Warner Bros would see back about $5.6 million, which barely puts a dent in the P&A spend for WB and the budget would be all red for Dark Castle.
-Overseas, the film fared even worse, with Warner Bros distributing in most territories to a poor $7.5 million.
-Optimum Releasing, the UK distributor owned by StudioCanal picked up UK rights from Dark Castle back in 2008 and it grossed all of $251,000 in the UK.
+Whiteout was the first picture Joel Silver put into production through his Dark Castle Entertainment now based at Warner Bros.
+Financed by Dark Castle for $35m and marketed and distributed by Warner Bros, the film opened in the US to a poor $4,915,104 and audiences gave the film a toxic C- cinemascore.
+Whiteout dropped 56.6% in its second weekend to $2,131,043 and closed out its run with only $10,275,638 which after theaters receive their percentage of the gross, would leave Warner with about $5.6m.
+That would not cover 1/3 of the ad spend for Warners and none of the budget for Dark Castle.
+Overseas, the film fared even worse, with Warners distributing in most territories to a poor $7.5m.
+Optimum Releasing the UK distributor owned by StudioCanal picked up UK rights from Dark Castle back in 2008 and it grossed all of $251,000 in the UK.
 Whiteout went straight to video in Germany and Spain.
-Domestic home video sales were a terrible $4.3 million (less after resellers take their cut and manufacturing costs).